magmo/apps/packages/tictactoe/notes/ttt.md

 Notice how Player A begins as Xs, but the players may switch depending on the result of the previous game.
 Note the assymetry in that Draw can only be sent by Xs and only be received by Os.
 Combining this diagram with storybook (which previews the react components), will give a pretty good idea of how the app should function.

 Not shown here: wallet states; transition into or out of the game; the case of insufficient funds.
+Also not shown: **which** positions should be sent.